-OVERVIEW OF MRES BIOMEDICAL ENGINEERING
+OVERVIEW OF THE MSC/PGDIP BIOMEDICAL ENGINEERING

-MRes students are required to undertake instructional classes and complete a research project.
-For the degree, students must attain 60 credits from the instructional classes and obtain a further 120 credits on satisfactory completion of a thesis on a research project.
+MSc and PgDip students are required to undertake instructional classes and complete a research project.
+For the MSc degree, students must attain 120 credits from the instructional classes and obtain a further 60 credits on satisfactory completion of a thesis on a research project.
+PgDip students are required to attain 120 credits in total, either in totality from the instructional classes, or including a further 20 credits on satisfactory completion of a dissertation.

 In the 1st week of the course, you will be interviewed by a member of senior staff who will advise you on the classes you should attend.
-The list of classes is given on the following pages.
+The list of classes is given on page 6.
 The selection of classes in Block 1 will reflect your previous education.
 For example, physical science students will normally take the Medical Science conversion module, while life science students will normally take the Engineering Science conversion module.
-This interview will also discuss your optional class choices.

-Early in Semester 1, a list of available research projects will be published.
-You should speak with potential supervisors about the projects that you are interested in and submit a form indicating your 1st, 2nd and 3rd choices.
-Projects will be allocated shortly thereafter.
+Midway through Semester 1, a list of available research projects will be published.
+You should speak with project supervisors about the projects that you are interested in and submit a form indicating your 1st, 2nd and 3rd.
+Projects will be allocated at the start of semester two.

 There are two examination weeks before the Winter break.
-Semester 2 starts mid-January after a consolidation week There are two weeks of vacation in Spring, and examinations are held after this break.
+Semester 2 starts mid-January after a consolidation week.
+There are two weeks of vacation in Spring, and examinations are held after this break.

-Prior to week 6 of Semester 2 you are required to submit an abstract of your project and in week 6 of Semester 2 you will be required to make an oral presentation of your project, outlining the programme of research you are undertaking and the work to date.
+Prior to week 11 of Semester 2 you are required to submit an abstract of your MSc project.
+In mid-July, you will be required to make an oral presentation of your MSc project, outlining the programme of research you have undertaken and your key findings.
 Your project supervisor will advise you on the preparation of the abstract and oral presentation.